2021 Portland State Vikings football team

 The 2021 Portland State Vikings football team represented Portland State University as a member of the Big Sky Conference during the 2021 NCAA Division I FCS football season.
-Led by sixth-year head coach Bruce Barnum, they played their home games at Hillsboro Stadium in Portland, Oregon.
+Led by seventh-year head coach Bruce Barnum, they played their home games at Hillsboro Stadium in Portland, Oregon.

-Previous season

-The Vikings played only one game, opting out of their conference schedule, losing to Montana, 48–7.

 Preseason

 Polls

 On July 26, 2021, during the virtual Big Sky Kickoff, the Vikings were predicted to finish tenth in the Big Sky by both the coaches and media.

 Preseason All–Big Sky team

 The Vikings had one player selected to the preseason all-Big Sky team.